Using therapeutic orthotic insoles has a significant influence on your body’s health.

-Flat foot is a condition where the arch is lower than normal, or the person has no arc at all to their foot.
+A flat foot is a condition where the arch is lower than normal, or the person has no arc at all to their foot.
 This results in Achilles tendonitis, ankle pain, and heel pain.

 The primary cause is overpronation, and the best remedy is by using insoles.

-Top of the Foot
+- Top of the foot

 The primary reason for this complaint is overpronation.
 It can be lessened considerably by using insoles.